Thomas J. Lynch, MD

 Eric Holland, MD, PhD

 Dr. Eric Holland earned a doctorate in biochemistry and molecular biology from the University of Chicago and a medical degree from Stanford University.
-He completed a neurosurgery residency at the University of California at Los Angeles School of Medicine and a fellowship at the National Cancer Institute in Bethesda, Md.
+He completed a neurosurgery residency at the University of California at Los Angeles School of Medicine and a fellowship at the National Cancer Institute in Bethesda, MD.
 His postdoctoral training included work with two Nobel laureates: Dr. Paul Berg, who pioneered recombinant DNA technology at Stanford, and Dr. Harold Varmus, director of the National Cancer Institute.

 Dr. Holland was recruited to Fred Hutchinson Cancer Research Center in Seattle from Memorial Sloan-Kettering Cancer Center in New York, where he directed the Brain Tumor Center and built one of the nation’s most successful research and clinical programs.
 As a neurosurgeon and physician–scientist, he addresses the molecular basis of brain tumors to develop new, more precise approaches to their treatment.
 He specializes in glioblastoma, the most common brain cancer in adults, has developed mouse versions of brain cancer that mimic how tumors behave in humans, and has identified tumor cells that are resistant to standard therapies.
 These research findings have led to clinical trials for new drugs and drug combinations.
 At Fred Hutch, Dr. Holland and his colleagues will help usher in an era of precision treatment for cancer patients.

 Dr. Holland has received the American Brain Tumor Association Research Award, among other honors.
-He is a member of the Institute of Medicine of the National Academies, the Washington Academy of Sciences, and a member of the editorial boards of VirologyMolecular Cancer Research, the Journal of Molecular Medicine and Neoplasia
+He is a member of the Institute of Medicine of the National Academies, the Washington Academy of Sciences, and a member of the editorial boards of Virology, Molecular Cancer Research, the Journal of Molecular Medicine and Neoplasia.

 Wendy Law, PhD

-Dr. Wendy Law trained at the Fred Hutch Cancer Center as a graduate student and postdoc before taking on a science policy position with then-Hutch President and Nobel Laureate Dr. Lee Hartwell to help the National Cancer Institute (NCI) develop their Proteomic Initiative.
+Dr. Wendy Law trained at the Fred Hutch Cancer Center as a graduate student and postdoc before taking on a science policy position with then-Fred Hutch President and Nobel Laureate Dr. Lee Hartwell to help the National Cancer Institute (NCI) develop their Proteomic Initiative.
 She then joined the Rivkin Center for Ovarian Cancer Research as their Director of Scientific Programs and Operations.
-Dr. Law returned to the Hutch in 2016 to serve in her current role as the Associate Director of Administration for the Fred Hutch/University of Washington/Seattle Children’s Cancer Consortium with over 670 faculty members who hold over $240 million in cancer-focused research grants across the Hutch, University of Washington, and Seattle Children’s.
+Dr. Law returned to Fred Hutch in 2016 to serve in her current role as the Associate Director of Administration for the Fred Hutch/University of Washington/Seattle Children’s Cancer Consortium with over 670 faculty members who hold over $240 million in cancer-focused research grants across Fred Hutch, University of Washington, and Seattle Children’s.
 The Consortium is nearing its 50th year of comprehensive cancer center designation from NCI.

-As a graduate student and postdoc, Dr. Law was involved in the Hutch’s grassroots diversity, equity, and inclusion efforts including the Coalition for Minority Scientist Recruitment and Retention as the chair, the Student-Postdoc Advisory Committee, and the Community of Employees for Racial Equity (formerly the Diversity Council).
+As a graduate student and postdoc, Dr. Law was involved in Fred Hutch’s grassroots diversity, equity, and inclusion efforts including the Coalition for Minority Scientist Recruitment and Retention as the chair, the Student-Postdoc Advisory Committee, and the Community of Employees for Racial Equity (formerly the Diversity Council).
 She is currently on advisory committees for the Office of Community Outreach & Engagement and for the Office of Diversity, Equity & Inclusion.

 Christoper Li, MD, PhD

 Dr. Christopher Li is an epidemiologist and his research spans breast and colorectal cancer early detection, screening, etiology and survivorship.
 His work has identified novel risk factors related to the development of cancer and has evaluated the molecular features of cancer that are associated with poor outcomes.
 He also investigates the causes of disparities in cancer incidence, treatment, and mortality.
 Additionally, he co-leads Fred Hutch’s award-winning cancer registry, the Cancer Surveillance System, which tracks cancer incidence and survival in 13 Washington counties.
-Researchers everywhere use the Hutch registry data to identify and track cancer trends, causes, and adverse outcomes.
+Researchers everywhere use the Fred Hutch registry data to identify and track cancer trends, causes, and adverse outcomes.
 Dr. Li also co-leads the Coordinating Center for NCI’s Population-based Research to Optimize the Screening Process (PROSPR) consortium focused on improving screening for cervical, colorectal, and lung cancers, and a Clinical Validation Center in NCI’s Early Detection Research Network.
 This latter project seeks to identify blood-based biomarkers that signal early stages of breast cancer in order to increase the chances of detecting the disease earlier when it is more treatable.

 Jason Mendoza, MD, MPH